brh55/react-native-open-maps/README.md

 #### `{ createMapLink(options) }`
 Creates the raw link for the map.

+#### `{ createQueryParameters(options) }`
+Creates the query parameters for the designated maps provider.
+Useful if you want to override the base url and perform logic to override it with a native base URL.

 #### options
 | Properties   | Type                                                   | Description                                                  | Example                         | Map Support |
 | ------------ | ------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------- | ----------- |